timusus/Shuttle/.github/CONTRIBUTING.md

 #### Getting started:

+I strongly encourage you to join the [Slack](http://shuttle-slack-inviter.herokuapp.com) channel, where you can get help compiling the app, or discuss proposed changes.

 Clone the `dev` branch.
 Shuttle has been setup so you should be able to run it without any additional configuration.

 [Change the build variant in Android Studio](https://developer.android.com/studio/run/index.html#changing-variant) to `devDebug` to avoid initial build problems.
 The `release` variants are for Shuttle Play Store releases, and will not compile for you as you need private API keys & keystore information.